Article Collection

 Computer manufacturers were also supportive of its customers forming user groups.
 IBM 701 and IBM 704 customers had SHARE user group founded in 1955 and DEC had DECUS user group founded in 1961.
 Into the 1970s there were a number of user groups formed to get users involved and facilitate the exchange of software.

-With somewhat better availability and lower prices of computers, users wanted to replace batch processing with direct access to computers.
+With somewhat better availability and lower prices of computers, users wanted to replace batch processing with direct access.

 This was done using two different approaches.
 One approach was to build single-user microcomputers as cheaply as possible, disregarding their small memory and low performance, and sell them to hobbyists.